 Breakfast and free morning in Pokhara to do a bit of shopping in the local markets, enjoy more of the scenery or get a well-deserved lie in!

 Bus to Kathmandu (6 hours)

-For the last night of the tour we’ll celebrate Kathmandu style with dinner and then a pub crawl through Thamel, almost definitely going Cuban style and sampling the local Khukri Rum
+For the last night of the tour, we’ll celebrate Kathmandu style with dinner and then a pub crawl through Thamel, almost definitely going Cuban-style by sampling the local Khukri Rum

 -All Tibet permits

 – Accommodation in mainly twin sharing rooms (3* in cities, local homes in the countryside)